Today’s Wonder of the Day was inspired by xavier. xavier Wonders, “How does a vending machine work?” Thanks for WONDERing with us, xavier!

 On a hot day, there’s nothing quite like dropping some change into a vending machine and listening as a cold drink makes its way to the exit chute.
-It’s hard for most of us to imagine a time when we couldn’t get a cold drink or a snack — or even rent a movie — from a conveniently-located machine.
+It’s hard for most of us to imagine a time when we couldn’t get a cold drink or a snack — or even rent a movie — from a nearby machine.

-There are an incredible variety of vending machines around the world today.
-In return for payment in the form of coins, bills or credit, vending machines dispense everything from drinks and snacks to newspapers and DVDs.
-Some of the more interesting vending machines you’re likely to find dispense such things as electronics, live fishing bait, French fries, cars and blue jeans.
+There are a wide range of vending machines around the world today.
+In return for payment using coins, bills, or credit, vending machines dispense everything from drinks and snacks to newspapers and DVDs.
+Some of the more interesting vending machines sell electronics, live fishing bait, French fries, cars, and blue jeans.

-The first vending machine ever might have been Hero of Alexandria’s first-century machine that dispensed holy water when a coin was deposited.
-Vending machines didn’t become popular until the early 1880s when the first coin-operated postcard vending machines debuted in London, England.
-The first United States vending machine sold gum on New York City train platforms starting in 1888.
+Hero of Alexandria made a machine that dispensed holy water in the first century.
+This may have been the first vending machine.
+In the early 1880s coin-operated postcard vending machines debuted in London, England.
+The first United States vending machine sold gum on a New York City train platform starting in 1888.

 Long ago, you often needed to have exact change to use a vending machine.
-Today, though, vending machines accept coins, paper money and even credit cards.
-They can also give back change in the form of coins and bills.
+Today, though, vending machines accept coins, paper money, and even credit cards.
+They can also give coins and bills as change.

 How did vending machines get to be so smart?
 How can a machine tell a quarter from a dime?
 How does it know the difference between a five-dollar bill and a one-dollar bill?

-For example, a vending machine can recognize a quarter, because it is 0.955 inches in diameter, 0.069 inches thick and has 119 ridges along its outer edge.
-This is different from a dime, which is 0.705 inches in diameter, 0.053 inches thick and has 118 ridges.
+For example, a vending machine can recognize a quarter, because it is 0.955 inches in diameter, 0.069 inches thick, and has 119 ridges along its outer edge.
+This differs from a dime, which is 0.705 inches in diameter, 0.053 inches thick, and has 118 ridges.

 Did you have any idea vending machines were that smart?
 Believe it or not, they’re actually getting smarter all the time.
-Many of today’s vending machines can be connected to the Internet wirelessly so they can transmit data to their owners.
+Many vending machines connect to the Internet wirelessly and transmit data to their owners.
 This can help the owners know which items have been sold and need to be restocked.